10 Fascinating Facts About Stink Bugs

 8. Stink bugs hibernate (sort of)

 During cold weather, stink bugs enter a state of inactivity.
 Technically, this state is called “diapause,” and it is very similar to hibernation.
 While in a state of diapause, stink bugs can survive for long periods of time without eating or drinking.
 They are able to survive these long periods because their body temperatures drop significantly and their metabolisms all but stop.
 The one thing that sets diapause apart from hibernation is that diapause does not last through the winter.
 Luckily, diapause prevents stink bugs from reproducing, which means they will not lay eggs in your home.
-In fact, they are not even capable of reproducing until the weather warms up in the spring!
+In fact, they are not even capable of reproducing until the weather warms up in early spring!

 9. Stink bugs lay a lot of eggs